gardinermichael/Layered-Google-Maps/README.md

 <h3>Workflow:</h3>

 * Find datasets that link location data to metadata (i.e. school zone boundaries to school names).
-  * In this case, taken from [Austin's Open Data Portal](https://data.austintexas.gov/).
-Other cities: [Chicago](https://data.cityofchicago.org/), [L.A.](https://data.lacity.org/), [NYC](https://opendata.cityofnewyork.us/)
+  * In this case, sourced from [Austin's Open Data Portal](https://data.austintexas.gov/).
   * Datasets: *Zipcodes*, *Board Trustee Zones*, *School Attendence Boundaries*, *Individual Campus Locations*, *District Vertical Teams* and *Applicable Community Groups*.
 * Convert datasets to a format Fusion Tables can import.
   * KML is preferred but CSV, XLSX and GPX are permissible as well.
 * Organize the data in Fusion Tables before creating seperate KML exports for each layer.
   * If a dataset already links location data to metadata, create a new Map view.
-  * If not, combine the two datasets by using Filters before creating a new Map view with the finished table.
+If not, combine the two datasets by using Filters before creating a new Map view with the finished table.
 * Once dataset has been imported into My Maps, color-code to differentiate between the data nodes.
   * School Layer: Elementary Schools - **Yellow**; Middle Schools - **Green**; High Schools - **Purple**.
   * Community Registry: Split into two layers: Groups covering **large** and **small** areas.
 Colar gradient differentiates within each layer.